JakeSeib/Character-Sheet-Manager-client/README.md

 ### Development Process

 Work on the app took place over the course of 4 days.
 The MVP for the app involved a very simple version of characters (only name and aspects, all strings) and was achieved in approximately 2 days.
 The latter 2 days were primarily spent on skills and character_skills, as well as UX improvements, such as asking for confirmation to delete a character.
-Basic templates for both the client and rails API were provided by General Assembly.

 Most notably, the rails API template provided pre-constructed routes for user authentication and pre-constructed controller classes to prevent user actions on resources not belonging to them.
 While read access to resources not belonging to a user was permitted within the project's requirements, the only resource this app allows users to view that they do not own are skills (which cannot be owned by users).

+Basic templates for both the client and express API were provided by General Assembly.
+See LICENSE for legal information on use of this template.

 ### How could this be improved?